-In case the referred reporting regime applies, (i) the entities maintaining the securities in its third parties accounts, and (ii) entities managing the securities compensation and liquidation systems established in a foreign country which have signed an agreement with such compensation and liquidation entity domiciled within the Spanish territory, shall file before the issuer, or the financial
+In case the referred reporting regime applies, (i) the entities maintaining the securities in its third parties accounts, and (ii) entities managing the securities compensation and liquidation systems established in a foreign country which have signed an agreement with such compensation and liquidation entity domiciled within the Spanish territory, shall file before the issuer, or the financial institution acting on its behalf, the statement according to the form annex to the aforesaid Royal Decree 1145/2011, which will include:

-- (i) Identification of the securities - (ii) Reimbursement date. - (iii) Total amount of income derived from the reimbursement of the securities - (iv) Amount of income corresponding to taxpayers of Personal Income Tax - (v) Amount of income that shall be paid on its gross amount
+- Identification of the securities - Reimbursement date. - Total amount of income derived from the reimbursement of the securities - Amount of income corresponding to taxpayers of Personal Income Tax - Amount of income that shall be paid on its gross amount

-Income corresponding to non-residents without a permanent establishment in Spain, to taxpayers of CIT and to non-residents with permanent establishment in Spain, will be paid on its gross amount.
+Income corresponding to non-residents without a permanent establishment in Spain, to taxpayers of Corporate Income Tax and to non-residents with permanent establishment in Spain, will be paid on its gross amount.

-According to the wording of section 6 of article 44 of the Royal Decree 1065/2007 after the aforesaid legal modification, such statement will be submitted the working day prior to the maturity date of the paper, taking into account the situation at the end of the market of the mentioned day.
+According to the wording of section 6 of article 44 after the aforesaid legal modification, such statement will be submitted the working day prior to the maturity date of the paper, taking into account the situation at the end of the market of the mentioned day.
 Such statement could be presented through electronic processes.

-The lack of submission of the statement referred to in article 44 of the Royal Decree 1065/2007, by any of the obliged entities, at the date foreseen in first paragraph of article 44.6 of the Royal Decree 1065/2007 would imply, for the issuer or its authorized paying agent, the obligation of paying the income corresponding to such entity on its net amount resulting after deducting withholding taxes at the general tax rate over the total amount of such interest.
+The lack of submission of the statement referred to in article 44, by any of the obliged entities, at the date foreseen in first paragraph of article 44.6 would imply, for the issuer or its authorized paying agent, the obligation of paying the income corresponding to such entity on its net amount resulting after deducting withholding taxes at the general tax rate over the total amount of such interest.

-Subsequently, if the obliged entity submits the statement established in article 44 of the Royal Decree 1065/2007 prior to the 10th day of the month following to the month when the maturity of the paper takes place, the issuer or its authorized paying agent will refund the exceeded withholding.
+Subsequently, if the obliged entity submits the statement established in article 44 prior to the 10th day of the month following to the month when the maturity of the paper takes place, the issuer or its authorized paying agent will refund the exceeded withholding.